guillp/jwskate/docs/usage.md

     }
 )
 public_jwk = jwk.public_jwk()
-assert "d" not in public_jwk
-assert not public_jwk.is_private
+assert "d" not in public_jwk  # "d" would contain the private key assert not public_jwk.is_private
 ```